MalinRekdal/Master-thesis-about-Parkinsons-Detection/README.md

-# Master-thesis for Malin Rekdal
+# Master thesis for Malin Rekdal
  - Title: Speech Analysis for Automatic Parkinson's Disease Detection
- - Sub title: Feature, data, and language analysis for performance optimization.
+ - Subtitle: Feature, data, and language analysis for performance optimization.

 Supervisor: Torbjørn Karl Svendsen

- This code is created for a master thesis in Electronic System Design and Innovation at NTNU.
+ This code was created for a master's thesis in electronic system design and innovation at NTNU.

 ## 1 -  Main files to use in this repository:
 - #### Code:
   - Setup
-    - readMe: this file with an introduction to the code.
+    - readMe: this file has an introduction to the code.
-    - constants: constant definitions that is used throughout the other code
+    - constants: constant definitions that are used throughout the other code
-    - functions: function definitions that is used throughout the other code
+    - functions: function definitions that are used throughout the other code
-    - project_setup: Setup file to run things that is common for many files in the beginning.
+    - project_setup: Setup file to run things common for many files in the beginning.
-    - create_features_from_wav: python script that creates a excell document with the feature values for the speech recordings in PC-GITA and EWA-DB.
+    - create_features_from_wav: a Python script that creates an Excel document with the feature values for the speech recordings in PC-GITA and EWA-DB.
     - requirements.txt: Technical requirements for this project to work.

   - Feature and data definitions
     - features_to_choose_from: md file with an overview of the Phonation, Articulation and Prosody features we can choose between.
-    - definition_of_data_and_feature_groups: Definition of the different feature and data sub groups used throughout the project.
+    - definition_of_data_and_feature_groups: Definition of the different feature and data subgroups used throughout the project.
-    - wav_paths: All paths to the waveforms for PC-GITA and EWA-DB that will be used to extract features.
+    - wav_paths: All paths to the waveforms for PC-GITA and EWA-DB will be used to extract features.

   - Classification
-    - svm_model: Script that can be runned with different data and feature combinations and predicts PD vs HC based on a SVM model.
+    - svm_model: Script that can be run with different data and feature combinations and predicts PD vs HC based on an SVM model.
     - svm_model_diff_datasets: Used to evaluate how the model works when we train on one database and test on another.
     - svm_model_combined_dataset: Used to evaluate how the model works when we train and test on a combination of the different databases.
-    - GITA_model_detailed_results: Predicts PD vs HC based on a feature - data combination, and gives a more detailed analysis of the results for PC-GITA.
+    GITA_model_detailed_results: This model predicts PD vs. HC based on a feature-data combination and gives a more detailed analysis of the results for PC-GITA.
-    - grid_search: File to do grid search on SVM with different data and features to find the optimal parameter values.
+    - grid_search: File to do a grid search on SVM with different data and features to find the optimal parameter values.

   - Detailed analysis of data and features:
     - analyse_metadata files: jupyter notebook that analyses the metadata from PC-GITA and EWA-DB.
-    - analyse_signal files: jupyter notebook that analyses the waveform signals from PC-GITA, EWA-DB and wav_paths and extracts some features
+    - analyse_signal files: jupyter notebook that analyses the waveform signals from PC-GITA, EWA-DB, and wav_paths and extracts some features
-    - feature_evaluation: Notebook that plots different features both alone and together with other features.
+    - feature_evaluation: Notebook that plots different features and analyses feature values.
-    - results_plots: Plots some different results where the values are obtained trough grid search or svm_model, but plotted later on.
+    - results_plots: Plots some different results where the values are obtained through grid search or svm_model but plotted later on.
     - GITA_zero_and_NaN analysis: Investigates zero and NaN problems with the features extracted from DisVoice.
     - best_features: Sequential Feature Selection and Random method to find ideal feature subsets.